 We don’t want you getting burnt out, so be sure to pace yourself: space out your convention weekends whenever possible to give yourself lots of recovery and absorption time – time to digest and practice all your treats!

-The ideal balance for learning
+The ideal balance for healthy progress

 This example is only meant to indicate the ratio of activities.
 The actual frequencies may vary, and it’s not expected that you would participate in every activity type, but the idea is to use this ratio as an approximate guideline.
 Of course, everyone has their own unique tolerances and resources so there will inevitably be exceptions.